Encrypting Amazon RDS resources

 Amazon RDS encrypted DB instances provide an additional layer of data protection by securing your data from unauthorized access to the underlying storage.
 You can use Amazon RDS encryption to increase data protection of your applications deployed in the cloud, and to fulfill compliance requirements for encryption at rest.

 For an Amazon RDS encrypted DB instance, all logs, backups, and snapshots are encrypted.
-Amazon RDS uses an AWS KMS key to encrypt these resources.
+Amazon RDS uses an AWS Key Management Service key to encrypt these resources.
 For more information about KMS keys, see AWS KMS keys in the AWS Key Management Service Developer Guide and AWS KMS key management.
 If you copy an encrypted snapshot, you can use a different KMS key to encrypt the target snapshot than the one that was used to encrypt the source snapshot.

 A read replica of an Amazon RDS encrypted instance must be encrypted using the same KMS key as the primary DB instance when both are in the same AWS Region.
 If the primary DB instance and read replica are in different AWS Regions, you encrypt the read replica using the KMS key for that AWS Region.